Carbon on the Move!

-Part C: Systems Thinking and The Carbon Cycle
+Part C: Carbon Cycle Feedbacks

 How can we demonstrate that parts of a system are interconnected and that changes to one part of the system can cause changes to other parts of the system?
-To help us understand this concept, we are going to play the Connections Game, developed by systems thinkers Rob Quaden, Alan Ticosky and Debra Lyneis in The Shape of Change.
+To help us understand this concept, we are going to play the Connections Game, developed by systems thinkers Rob Quaden, Alan Ticotsky and Debra Lyneis in The Shape of Change.
 In the Connections Game, you and your fellow students will each be playing one component of a system.
 What will happen to other components of the system if one component should change?

 Connections Game Materials:

 Numbered cards large enough to be visible to other students.
 NOTE: If there are 20 students, cards should be numbered 1-20

 Connection Game Instructions: (adapted from The Shape of Change)